Israelis gird for more virus restrictions amid 2nd lockdown

 Cabinet ministers meanwhile were debating whether to further seal the country in a bid to stamp out the virus.

 Beyond further limiting economic activity, they were discussing shuttering synagogues and clamping down on protests — both of which risk sparking a public backlash.
-The limits would come at a time when Israeli Jews are celebrating the High Holidays and when weekly demonstrations have been held against Prime Minister Benjamin Netanyahu and his handling of the coronavirus crisis.
+The limits would come at a time when Israeli Jews are celebrating the High Holidays and when weekly demonstrations have been held against Netanyahu and his handling of the coronavirus crisis.

 Israel was praised in the spring for taking decisive action against the outbreak and managed to bring infections down to a dozen a day in June, even as the economy was battered by the lockdown.
 But a hasty reopening and what’s been criticized as government mismanagement has sent numbers soaring, prompting the government to reinstate a second lockdown.